zyf0619sjtu/DreamLIP/README.md

 ## 📰 News

+- [2024/08/26] Long captions (LLAVA1.5, InstructBLIP and shareGPT4V) of CC3M and CC12M are released in huggingface~
-- [2024/07/26] Long captions (LLAVA1.5, InstructBLIP and shareGPT4V) of CC3M and CC12M are released~
+- [2024/07/26] Long captions (LLAVA1.5, InstructBLIP and shareGPT4V) of CC3M and CC12M are released in google drive~
 - [2024/07/16] Upload the pretrained weight of VIT-B/16 pretrained in CC3M, CC12M, YFCC15M, and merged-30M (long captions of ShareGPT4V)!
 - [2024/07/08] DreamLIP is accepted by ECCV 2024!